 Text or category filter

-A flexible filter type that will let you create either a dropdown menu or an input box to filter on any category field in your cards.
+A flexible filter type that lets you create either a dropdown menu or an input box to filter on any text or category field in your cards.
 Options include:

-• Is.
+- Is.
 Select one or more values from a list or search box.
 Use Is when you just want to plug a value into a variable.
-For multiple values, the card must be either a question built using the query builder, or a native/SQL question using a field filter.
+For multiple values, the card must be a question built using the query builder, a native/SQL question using a field filter, or a basic variable set to multiple values.

 Connecting a filter or parameter widget to dashboard cards